Glycemic Index of Apple

 Is Apple suitable for diabetics?

-As apple has a low Glycemic index and a low Glycemic load, it is a diabetic friendly fruit.
-But correct portioning of fruits is very important for diabetics, therefore they should consume only one serving (1 small apple) at a time.
+As apple has a low Glycemic index (gi) and a low Glycemic load, it is a diabetic friendly fruit and suitable for diabetes care as it has a low effect on blood.
+But correct portioning of fruits is very important for diabetics, therefore they should consume only one serving (1 small apple) at a time to control blood glucose levels.
+Total Carbohydrate in a regular apple is 28 grams.
 Apple can also be combined with various other foods like low fat yoghurt or Low fat milk to reduce the overall glycemic load of the recipe.

 Are Apples Good for Weight Loss?